 The majority of these procedures produce potentially infectious materials that must be disposed of with the lowest possible risk of crosscontamination to healthcare workers.
 Current standards of care allow for these fluids to be retained in canisters, which are located in the operating room where they can be monitored throughout the surgical procedure.
 Once the procedure is complete these canisters and their contents are disposed of using a variety of methods all of which include manual handling and result in a heightened risk to healthcare workers for exposure to their contents.
-A Frost & Sullivan research report released in 2003 estimates that the U.S. market for suction canisters is \$94 million and, driven by the aging population, is expected to grow at .4% per year.
+A publicly-available Frost & Sullivan research report estimates that 60 million suction canisters are sold each year and the estimated market value of canisters is upwards of \$120 million.